thiagoralves/OpenPLC_v3/README.md

 as a framework for industrial cyber security research, given that it is the only controller to provide the entire source code.

-The OpenPLC Project consists of three sub-projects:
+The OpenPLC Project consists of three projects:
 1. [Runtime](https://github.com/thiagoralves/OpenPLC_v3) (this reos)
 2. [Programming editor](http://www.openplcproject.com/plcopen-editor)
 3. [HMI builder](http://www.openplcproject.com/reference-installing-scadabr)